POL 11.35.01 - Code of Student Conduct

 11.2 Disciplinary Probation

 Disciplinary Probation is a pre-suspension status.
-A student may be placed on disciplinary probation for a period no less than the remainder of the current semester up to the remainder of his or her academic career.
+A student may be placed on disciplinary probation for a period no less than the remainder of the current semester up to the remainder of their Academic Career.
 If found responsible for a violation while on disciplinary probation, a student may face more severe sanctions up to and including suspension or expulsion.

 11.3 Suspension